Skip to main content

 Every new production we make starts life at our New Work department.

-The National Theatre is highly selective about the work which it develops towards its stages, but there are many ways to put your work forward for consideration:
+The National Theatre is highly selective about the projects it develops towards its stages, but there are many strands of activity through which we consider new work.

 • Across the year, our team attends over 300 professional productions across the breadth of the UK, as well as attending a wide range of international productions and festivals.